jameswniu/analytics/README.md

 Check only specified fields in JSON for error and find which customer.py

-Compare data from database and CSV and generate report.py
+Compare transaction data from database and CSV and generate report.py

 Convert Excel to CSV and compare with database records.py